izikeros/blog/content/posts/notes/git_autocommit_on_file_changes.md

 $ brew install gitwatch
 ```

 1. If installed to a path other than `/usr/bin/gitwatch`, modify `gitwatch@.service` to suit.
-In my case, gitwatch was found in `/usr/local/bin/gitwatch`
+In my case, `gitwatch` was found in `/usr/local/bin/gitwatch`
 2. Create dir if it does not exist and copy systemd service file with `mkdir -p "$HOME/.config/systemd/user" && cp gitwatch@.service $HOME/.config/systemd/user`
-If you cannot find `gitwatch@.service` file take it from the github repository.
+If you cannot find `gitwatch@.service` file take it from the GitHub repository.

 3. Start and enable the service for a given path by running `systemctl --user --now enable gitwatch@$(systemd-escape "'-r url/to/repository' /path/to/folder").service`
 On macOS you need to act differently
 - take `.plist` file from the repo, and adjust it to your needs
-- copy modified plist to  /Library/LaunchDaemons/ with sudo
+- copy modified plist to `/Library/LaunchDaemons/`` with sudo
-- note: if there is a proper gitwatch script path (I needed to change `gitwatch.sh` to `gitwatch`)
+- note: if there is a proper `gitwatch` script path (I needed to change `gitwatch.sh` to `gitwatch`)

 <a id="gwatch-github-%E2%98%8522-low-activity"></a>
 # [gwatch](https://github.com/jw0k/gwatch) ![GitHub stars](https://img.shields.io/github/stars/jw0k/gwatch.svg?logo=github) low activity
 A program that watches a folder for file modifications and commits them to a git repository automatically

-After gwatch is started it will watch a given folder and all of its subfolders (recursively) for changes.
+After `gwatch` is started it will watch a given folder and all of its subfolders (recursively) for changes.
 If a change occurs, a timer will be started (the 30s by default).
-After the timer expires, gwatch will create a new git commit with all the modifications.
+After the timer expires, `gwatch` will create a new git commit with all the modifications.
 The timer is to prevent creating too many commits when there are a lot of modifications.
-In order for gwatch to successfully create commits, a git repository must be initialized in the watched folder.
+In order for `gwatch` to successfully create commits, a git repository must be initialized in the watched folder.

 <a id="etckeeper"></a>
 # [etckeeper](http://joeyh.name/code/etckeeper/)
-> NOTE: I my case didn't need to track permissions
+> NOTE: In my case, I didn't need to track permissions

-etckeeper is a collection of tools to let /etc be stored in a git, mercurial, darcs, or bzr repository.
-It hooks into apt (and other package managers including yum and pacman-g2) to automatically commit changes made to /etc during package upgrades.
-It tracks file metadata that revision control systems do not normally support, but that is important for /etc, such as the permissions of /etc/shadow.
+`etckeeper` is a collection of tools to let `/etc` be stored in a git, mercurial, darcs, or bzr repository.
+It hooks into apt (and other package managers including yum and pacman-g2) to automatically commit changes made to `/etc` during package upgrades.
+It tracks file metadata that revision control systems do not normally support, but that is important for `/etc`, such as the permissions of `/etc/shadow`.
 It's quite modular and configurable, while also being simple to use if you understand the basics of working with revision control.

-etckeeper now has a website at http://etckeeper.branchable.com/.
+`etckeeper` now has a website at http://etckeeper.branchable.com/.

 <a id="git-etc-github-%E2%98%854-low-activity-created-9-years-ago-last-commit-in-2014"></a>
 # [git-etc](https://arcanis.me/projects/git-etc) github: ★4, low activity, created 9 years ago, last commit in 2014
-A simple daemon that automatically creates git repository in the given directory and creates a commit at the specified time interval.
+A simple daemon that automatically creates a git repository in the given directory and creates a commit at the specified time interval.

 Has GUI, has AUR package